kailash-manasarovar/statement/docs/timeline/2024/october.md

 ![pic]( ../../content/images/threats/oct-24/7.png)

-- The Lydia Edge porn account had DM'ed me.
+- The Lydia Edge porn account had DM'ed me, in fact.

 ![pic]( ../../content/images/fake-accounts/messages-oct/1.png)

 - The name is a reference to me as I had called myself Detective Lydia at one stage while hunting down the stalkers.
-- *Edge* is a reference to an opening in my internet communication that multiple hackers use to access my UI and tailor its content.
+- *Edge* is a reference to an opening in my internet communication that allows multiple hackers to access my UI and tailor its content.
 - Often, hackers would access huge accounts like this one with 2.4M followers, appearing to have owner-rights, as if there's a master-login which gives unfettered admin access to the whole X platform.
 - My guess, it being 18 months later, is that the translated text was indeed threatening - as part of a CSS hack - but I did not screenshot the translation at the time so it is innocuous now.
 - Directing me to an account which has heaps of foreign text they can use to write a message to me via CSS when I translate it was a common misuse of my machine.